The largest maritime disasters in history. The world's most famous maritime disasters

 1

-The most on the water happened with this German passenger liner, which since 1940 has been converted into a floating hospital.
-During the Second World War, it was used as an infirmary, a hostel for the 2nd training brigade of submariners.
-The death of the ship, torpedoed on January 30, 1945 by the Soviet submarine S-13 under the command of A. I. Marinesko, is considered the largest disaster in maritime history- according to some historians, the real losses could be more than 9,000 people.
+The worst thing on the water happened to this German passenger liner, which since 1940 was converted into a floating hospital.
+During World War II it was used as an infirmary and dormitory for the 2nd submarine training brigade.
+The death of the ship, torpedoed on January 30, 1945 by the Soviet submarine S-13 under the command of A. I. Marinesko, is considered the largest disaster in maritime history- According to some historians, the actual losses could have been more than 9,000 people.

-At 21:16 the first torpedo hit the bow of the ship, later the second blew up the empty pool where the women of the naval auxiliary battalion were, and the last one hit the engine room.
-With the joint efforts of the crew and passengers, some lifeboats were launched, and yet there were many people in the icy water.
-From the strong roll of the ship, it came off the deck anti-aircraft gun and crushed one of the boats, full of people.
+At 21:16 the first torpedo hit the bow of the ship, later the second blew up the empty swimming pool where the women of the naval auxiliary battalion were located, and the last hit the engine room.
+Through the joint efforts of the crew and passengers, some lifeboats were able to be launched, but many people still found themselves in the icy water.
+Due to the strong roll of the ship, it came off the deck. anti-aircraft gun and crushed one of the boats, full of people.
 About an hour after the attack, the Wilhelm Gustloff completely sank.

-The world is familiar with many shipwrecks that shocked with their scale and horror of what happened.
-A lot of terrible shipwrecks that caused significant human casualties are also known in Russian history.
+The world is familiar with many shipwrecks that shocked us with their scale and horror of what happened.
+Domestic history knows many terrible shipwrecks that resulted in significant human casualties.

-As is known, modern ships equipped with the means to save a person's life.
+As is known, modern ships equipped with means designed to save human life.
 However, this was not always the case.
 Especially many large shipwrecks occurred in the last century.

-Some water disasters have occurred far out to sea, and some have occurred offshore due to reef collisions.
+Some water disasters occurred far out to sea, and some occurred in coastal areas due to collisions with reefs.
 The consequences can be frightening.
-Next, consider some of the most terrible shipwrecks in the history of mankind.
+Next, let's look at some of the most terrible shipwrecks in human history.

-The wooden paddle steamer "Sultana" was built at the American shipyard in Cincinnati and launched in 1863.
-The ship suffered distress on April 27, 1865 on the Mississippi River near Memphis due to the explosion of a steam boiler.
+The wooden paddle steamer Sultana was built at an American shipyard in Cincinnati and launched in 1863.
+The ship suffered a disaster on April 27, 1865 on the Mississippi River near Memphis due to the explosion of a steam boiler.

-Soldiers released from captivity were transported on the ship.
-1653 people became victims of the disaster, 741 people were saved.
-This shipwreck in terms of the number of victims is the largest catastrophe of the 19th century.
+The ship transported soldiers released from captivity.
+1,653 people became victims of the disaster, 741 people were saved.
+This shipwreck is the largest disaster of the 19th century in terms of the number of victims.

-One of the largest shipwrecks of the 20th century occurred in 1987 - we are talking about the Doña Paz passenger ferry.
-For more than two decades, he regularly transported people, cruising along the coast of the Philippines and Japan.
+One of the largest shipwrecks of the 20th century occurred in 1987 - we are talking about the passenger ferry Dona Paz.
+For more than two decades, it regularly transported people, cruising along the coasts of the Philippines and Japan.

 Liner "Wilhelm Gustloff"

-During the Second World War, the liner served as a hospital, and later became a barracks for submariners.
+During the Second World War, the liner served as a hospital, and later became a barracks for submarine sailors.
 In early 1945, the ship was torpedoed by a Soviet submarine.
-According to official figures, 5348 people died in that shipwreck.
-Historians also call a different number of victims - at least 9 thousand people.
+According to official data, 5,348 people died in that shipwreck.
+Historians call a different number of victims - at least 9 thousand people.

 The wreck of the Titanic

 Who doesn't know about the Titanic?
 It seems that everyone has heard about this sensational shipwreck.
 The ship made only one voyage, which ended in disaster in 1912.
-Titanic according to the site, is included in the rating of the largest ships.
+According to the website, Titanic is included in the rating of the largest ships.

-The victims of the shipwreck were 1513 people.
-Only 711 passengers survived.
-The Titanic sank under water in 160 minutes.
-This terrible disaster was reflected in the cinema: in 1997, the film of the same name was directed by James Cameron.
+The shipwreck killed 1,513 people.
+Only 711 passengers were saved.
+The Titanic disappeared under water in 160 minutes.
+This terrible disaster was reflected in cinema: in 1997, director James Cameron shot a film of the same name.
 The main roles in the film were played by Kate Winslet and Leonardo DiCaprio.

 Cruise ship Costa Concordia

 Costa Concordia is one of the largest European ships.
-A maritime disaster occurred on the night of January 13-14, 2012 in the Tyrrhenian Sea, near the Italian island of Giglio, during a cruise in the western Mediterranean.
-There were 4,229 people on board when the ship hit reefs and capsized.
+The maritime disaster occurred on the night of January 13-14, 2012 in the Tyrrhenian Sea, near the Italian island of Giglio, during a cruise in the western Mediterranean.
+There were 4,229 people on board when the ship struck a reef and capsized.
 The crash killed 32 people.

-6 people found guilty in Costa Concordia crash
+6 people found guilty in the crash of the Costa Concordia

-The main culprit was the captain of the liner Francesco Schettino, who was sentenced to 16 years in prison.
-After this incident, the rules of maritime navigation and the passage of pre-trip briefings by passengers were tightened.
+The main culprit was the captain of the liner, Francesco Schettino, who was sentenced to 16 years in prison.
+After this incident, the rules for maritime navigation and pre-trip instructions for passengers were tightened.

-Several major shipwrecks are also known in Russian history, and all of them caused huge human casualties.
-It is impossible not to recall the collapse of "Armenia", "Admiral Nakhimov" and "Novorossiysk". a terrible tragedy became for our country and the whole world the death of the submarine "Kursk", the shipwreck of "Bulgaria" and "Komsomolets".
+Russian history knows several major shipwrecks, and all of them resulted in huge casualties.
+One cannot help but recall the crash of the “Armenia”, “Admiral Nakhimov” and “Novorossiysk”.
+A terrible tragedy The death of the submarine "Kursk", the shipwreck of "Bulgaria" and "Komsomolets" became for our country and the whole world.

-"Armenia" sank in the fall of 1941 near the Crimea in just four minutes.
-The ship was transporting evacuated residents and wounded Red Army soldiers.
-Five thousand people died, and only 8 passengers could survive.
+"Armenia" sank in the fall of 1941 near Crimea in just four minutes.
+The ship carried evacuated residents and wounded Red Army soldiers.
+Five thousand people died, and only 8 passengers were able to survive.

-The name "Novorossiysk" in the USSR was given to a ship that previously belonged to the Italian Navy.
-At the end of October 1955, an explosion occurred in the bow of the ship, due to which a hole of 150 square meters was formed. meters.
-Novorossiysk sank with 604 people on board.
+The name “Novorossiysk” in the USSR was given to a ship that previously belonged to the Italian Navy.
+At the end of October 1955, an explosion occurred in the bow of the ship, which caused a hole of 150 square meters to form. meters.
+The Novorossiysk sank with 604 people on board.

-The ferry "Estonia" in September 1994, leaving the port of Tallinn, got into a storm, lost its bow, which caused it to fall on its side and drown.
+In September 1994, the ferry Estonia, leaving the port of Tallinn, was caught in a storm, lost its bow, causing it to fall on its side and drown.
 The rescue operation was complicated by a natural disaster that left 852 people missing and killed.

-Our contemporaries know about the tragedy that happened to the Kursk nuclear submarine.
+Our contemporaries know about the tragedy that occurred with the nuclear submarine Kursk.
 The crash occurred in August 2000 due to explosions on board.
 The crew consisted of 118 people, there were no survivors.

-In July 2011, there was another terrible shipwreck in national history- the sinking of the ship "Bulgaria", which cruised along the Volga.
+In July 2011, another terrible shipwreck occurred in national history- sinking of the motor ship "Bulgaria", which was cruising along the Volga.
 With a capacity of 140 people, there were 208 passengers on board.
 About 120 people were killed, many of them children.
-The disaster with the ship "Goya" is recognized as the worst shipwreck
+The Goya disaster is recognized as the worst shipwreck ever.

-The crash of the Goya is called the bloodiest disaster.
+The collapse of the Goya is called the bloodiest disaster.
 It happened during the Second World War.
 The ship was used as an evacuation ship.
 At night, a Soviet submarine caught up with the Goya and attacked the ship.
-After 10 minutes, the Goya ship, along with all the passengers, went under water.
-On land, major accidents with human casualties occurred no less frequently.
+After 10 minutes, the Goya ship, along with all its passengers, sank under water.
+On land, major incidents involving human casualties occurred no less frequently.
 We invite you to learn more about the worst disasters in history.

 Subscribe to our channel in Yandex.Zen